RustInFinance/etradeTaxReturnHelper/README.md

     3. Download all `ACCOUNT STATEMENT` documents
 3. Run: `etradeTaxReturnHelper <your PDF documents that MAY contains dividends transaction e.g. "*.pdf">`

+### FAQ
+1. How can I help?
+  1. Issues and Pull Requests are welcomed!
+  2. If you happen to be an employee of Intel Corporation then you could support this project by "giving me recognition".

 ### License
 BSD 3-Clause License